weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 Sign up or log into [Weave Cloud](https://cloud.weave.works/).

-Before you start installing Kubernetes, you may wish to [rename the default instance in Weave Cloud](https://cloud.weave.works).

-A Weave Cloud instance provides a separate "workspace" where you  you will be able to see the Sock Shop as it spins up on Kubernetes.
+Before you start installing Kubernetes, you may want to [rename the default instance in Weave Cloud](https://cloud.weave.works) with a more meaningful name.
+Weave Cloud instances are the primary workspaces from which you can Deploy, Explore and Monitor your app.
+In this tutorial you will use Scope in Weave Cloud to Explore the Sock Shop as it spins up on Kubernetes.

 ## Set up a Kubernetes Cluster with kubeadm

-Kubeadm is the simplest way to install Kubernetes.
-With only a few commands, you can deploy a complete Kubernetes cluster with a resilient and secure container network onto the Cloud Provider of your choice in a few minutes.
+Kubeadm is by far the simplest way to set up a Kubernetes cluster.
+With only a few commands, you can deploy a complete Kubernetes cluster with a resilient and secure container network onto the Cloud Provider of your choice in only a few minutes.

-`kubeadm` is a command line tool that are a part of [Kubernetes](https://kubernetes.io/docs/getting-started-guides/kubeadm/).
+`kubeadm` is a command line tool that and is a part of [Kubernetes 1.4 and greater](https://kubernetes.io/docs/getting-started-guides/kubeadm/).

-See the full [`kubeadm` reference](http://kubernetes.io/docs/admin/kubeadm) for information on all `kubeadm` command-line flags and for advice on automating `kubeadm` itself.
+See the [`kubeadm` reference](http://kubernetes.io/docs/admin/kubeadm) for information on all `kubeadm` command-line options and for advice on automating `kubeadm`.

 ### Objectives